What Does Xanax Feel Like?

 Taking a higher dose can be fatal not only for the first-timers but also for those using this medicine for a long time.
 You should avoid taking more than the dosage prescribed by your doctor without prior consultation.
 Taking a high dose can also cause a puzzling complication called the “Rambo effect,” which can make people exhibit unusual behavior.
 That includes promiscuity, aggression, or theft.
 The reason for such actions is not apparent, and it is also hard to predict if this might happen to you or not.

 How long does Xanax take to start working?

-Xanax is available in the tablet form, and you can take it orally, and it can quickly be absorbed in the bloodstream.
-Typically you can experience the effects of this drug within 5 to 10 minutes form taking it.
+Xanax is available in tablet form, and you can take it orally, and it can quickly be absorbed in the bloodstream.
+Typically you can experience the effects of this drug within 5 to 10 minutes from taking it.
 It takes up to an hour for some people to feel the results of this medicine.
-The fast-acting formula of this medicine is what makes it an effective drug for treating the panic attack.
+The fast-acting formula of this medicine is what makes it an effective drug for treating panic attacks.